connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <TweenedXPositionExample />

-Now we know how to tween an array of numbers, and hopefully now it becomes clear how we can animate the positions of our circles!
+At this point, we should know how to tween an array of numbers, which makes it more clear how we can animate the positions of our circles!

 We'll mimic what we just did for our x positions for our y positions.